kshedden/case_studies/methods/factor-overview.md

 and $\alpha=0$ if we want to focus on the variables.
 In practice we may set $\alpha=1/2$ to approximate both sets of relationships in the same plot.

-The biplot shows which variables load on each of the two displayed components ($j$ and $k$), and simultaneously shows which of the observations most exhibit the characteristics summarized by each component.

 ### Principal Components Regression